-Article 5 1.
 Alcohol Liquids containing any intoxicating agent including, but not limited to, ethanol.
-Page 17 2.
-Arson The willful burning or destruction, attempt to burn or destroy, or articulated plans or threats to burn or destroy any District property through the use of fire, an explosive device, or any other combustion-type weapon capable of property destruction.
-3. Assault and Battery Any unlawful touching of another, which is without justification or excuse.
-The two offenses differ from each other in that battery requires physical contact of some sort (bodily injury or offensive touching), whereas assault is committed without physical contact.
-Page 17 4.
-Bullying Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: (1) placing the student or students in reasonable fear of harm to the student's or students' person or property; (2) causing a substantially detrimental effect on the student's or students' physical or mental health; (3) substantially interfering with the student's or students' academic performance; or substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.
-Bullying includes, but it not limited to, harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging any act of bullying.
-Pages 17,51
+Page 17 1.
+2. Arson The willful burning or destruction, attempt to burn or destroy, or articulated plans or threats to Page 17 burn or destroy any District property through the use of fire, an explosive device, or any other combustion-type weapon capable of property destruction.
+Bullving includes cyber-bullving (harassment using any technology medium) and means any 3.
+Bullying Pages severe or pervasive physical or verbal act or conduct, including communications made in writing 17.53 or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: (1) placing the student or students in reasonable fear of harm to the student's or students' person or property; (2) causing a substantially detrimental effect on the student's or students' physical or mental health; (3) substantially interfering with the student's or students' academic performance; or substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.
+Bullying includes, but is not limited to, harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging any act of bullying

-5. Cheating The willful act of obtaining, using, giving, or attempting to obtain, use, or give information in a fraudulent manner or any other deliberate violation of an academic rule.
-6. Consensual Sex Willingly engaging in a sexual act on or near school property, including at any activity under school sponsorship.
-Page 27 7.
-Cyberbullying Bullying through the use of technology or any electronic communication, including without limitation any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photoelectronic system, or photo optical system, including without limitation electronic mail, Internet communications, instant messages, or facsimile communications.
+4. Cheating The willful act of obtaining, using, giving, or attempting to obtain, use, or give information in a fraudulent manner or any other deliberate violation of an academic rule.
+5. Consensual Sex Willingly engaging in a sexual act on or near school property, including at any activity under school sponsorship.
+Page 27 6.
+Cyberbullying Bullying using technology or any electronic communication, including without limitation any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photoelectronic system, or photo optical system, including without limitation electronic mail, Internet communications, instant messages, or facsimile communications.
 Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the effects enumerated in the definition of bullying.
 Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the definition of bullying.
-Pages 17,51 8.
-Disrespect To call derogatory names, dishonor, or in other manner abuse verbally or in writing any member of the school staff or student body.
-Page 18 9.
+Pages 17, 53 7.
+Damage to Property Intentionally damaging District property or the property of others.
+Page 18 8.
 Disruption Any act, attempt, or articulated plan or threat that interferes with or disturbs the educational process or setting.
-Page 19 10.
+Page 19 9.
 Distribution of Unauthorized Printed Materials The act of distributing unauthorized materials on school property.
-Page 26 11.
+Page 25 10.
 Dress Code Violation The manner of dress not acceptable by the Board of Education for students as outlined in the Dress Code for each school.
-Page 20 12.
+Page 20 11.
 Failure to Serve a Detention The act of not serving an assigned detention.
-Page 21 13.
+Page 21 12.
 False Alarms The activation or attempting to activate a fire alarm or sprinkler system or making or attempting to make a false report, either written or oral, regarding a fire, bombing, or other catastrophe.
 Page 22